byzantion-xyz/alexandria-stx-datalake/README.md

 ## Setup

-To set up the Data Lake and Streamer Service, follow these steps:
+To set up the Data Lake and Streamer Service, follow the steps below.
+You can also watch starlord walking you through the setup in the following video https://www.loom.com/share/2fa9279e8aa64e34bb4c128b77fbd204

 ### 1. Database